kylevedder/SceneFlowZoo/README.md

 arXiv link: [arxiv.org/abs/2305.10424](http://arxiv.org/abs/2305.10424)

 **News:**
+- Jan 16th, 2024: ZeroFlow has been accepted to ICLR 2024!
 - July 31st, 2023: The ZeroFlow XL student model is now **state-of-the-art** on the [Scene Flow Challenge](https://eval.ai/web/challenges/challenge-page/2010/overview)!
 See the [Getting Started](./GETTING_STARTED.md) document for details on setting up training on additional data.
  - June 18th, 2023: ZeroFlow was selected as a highlighted method in the CVPR 2023 _Workshop on Autonomous Driving_ [Scene Flow Challenge](https://eval.ai/web/challenges/challenge-page/2010/overview)!